“Is cold outreach dead?”

 Demo requests come first, obviously

 Time is everything; buyers expect immediacy.
 Every second you wait after that demo request comes in, your chances of landing a meeting and subsequent sale go out the door.
-Don’t be lazy with your follow-up either; take 30-seconds to research who requested a demo and tailor your messaging to recapture their interest.
+Make your follow-up count; take 30-seconds to research who requested a demo and tailor your messaging to recapture their interest.

 Examples might be to reference companies they care about; does their competitor use your product?
 Does their previous company use your product?
 Does a shared connection use your product?
 Etc.